 When choosing a CNC machine, consider your business model.
 The machine has a G-code to make multiple sizes of parts, and it should be flexible enough to set up.
 A multifunctional CNC machine will do, and the CNC machine has to come with better controls.

 Ease of use is one of the considerations to take into account.
-That is an advantage in a community where there is a skilled labor shortage.
-Since there are different types of control systems, they should be easy to use.
+That is an advantage in a community with a skilled labor shortage.
+Since there are different control systems, they should be easy to use.